rekire/saywizard/readme.md

 Designed for running a Wizard of Oz voice interface test on OSX using "say".

+Please note this fork is using the voice of Anna to support the German language.

 ## USE

 1. Download and unzip this script to your mac